 - salt and pepper to taste

-- Toss the squash in oil then lay squash out on a baking sheet and season with salt and pepper
+Toss the squash in oil then lay squash out on a baking sheet sprinkle each slice with parmesan cheese then season with salt and pepper

 * for easier clean up line the sheet pan with foil or parchment paper